 There are four flaws and undesirable habits that you should immediately spot during the interview.
 In case you have already found one, you should spot these traits during the early stages of the probationary period to keep away from these less than desirable remote data entry job professionals.
 All you have to is think D.O.N.T.

 - Disregard data accuracy and security.
-Disregarding data privacy, in all its forms, is a no-no for anyone doing remote data entry jobs.
-The main responsibility of these professionals doing work from home data entry jobs is to accurately and meticulously input all the data that they’ve collected into a database.
+Disregarding data privacy, in all its forms, is a no-no. The main responsibility of these professionals is to accurately and meticulously input all the data that they’ve collected into a database.
 Data can take the form of words, text, numbers, statistics and even formulas.
 It is sometimes found on online word documents, printed publications, or scanned images of actual records.
 The data must be pure and untouched before it is even typed into the computer.
 If any document is handled with no care, it will affect the quality of the data being collected, resulting in a massive error that can affect a company’s decision-making.
 As a matter of rule, those who do data entry jobs from home should preserve and protect data.

 - Overlook the small details.
 Remote data entry job workers have to make sure that the data they copy is accurate to the detail.
 They are not at liberty to edit or modify what they read or see.
 Anything less would violate the integrity of the material.
 As such they have to look at every piece of information they collect with a fine tooth comb, or with laser eyes.
 They can’t miss the finer points of contracts, the obscure hard-to-understand adjectives that can break a contract or even an inserted word or number that can affect the meaning of an entire document.

 - Trouble with privacy and confidentiality.
-Finally, those who do remote data entry job must be people you can trust with your life, literally.
+Finally, they must be people you can trust with your life with, literally.
 These days, your well-being, physical and financial, is linked to the level of privacy that your data enjoys.
 Hackers who can steal your medical records, driver’s license information, bank account data, and social security number can sell them on the virtual black market for thousands of dollars.
 Once you’re compromised, the buyer of your information can use them to obtain government loans or buy a car while you pay.
 That’s why remote data entry job workers must be trained to protect and to never divulge any kind of information, no matter how seemingly trivial.
 They understand that privacy, security, and data integrity are as precious as gold in the digital age.

 D.O.N.T.
 Remember this word when you start working with data entry workers.
 Better yet, give us a call so we can give you a safe, privacy-guaranteed guide into choosing the best remote data entry staff for your organization.